Hoop rolling: Ancient Greece

 Ancient Greeks referred to the hoop as the "trochus".
 Hoop rolling was practiced in the gymnasium, and the prop was also used for tumbling and dance with different techniques.
 Although a popular form of recreation, hoop rolling was not featured in competition at the major sports festivals.

 Hoops, also called krikoi, were probably made of bronze, iron, or copper, and were driven with a stick called the "elater".
 The hoop was sized according to the player, as it had to come up to the level of the chest.
 Greek vases generally show the elater as a short, straight stick.
 The sport was regarded as healthful, and was recommended by Hippocrates for strengthening weak constitutions.
 Even very young children would play with hoops.

 The hoop thus held symbolic meanings in Greek myth and culture.
-A bronze hoop was one of the toys of the infant Dionysus, and hoop driving is an attribute of Ganymede, often depicted on Greek vase paintings from the 5th century BCE.
+Hoop driving is an attribute of Ganymede, often depicted on Greek vase paintings from the 5th century BCE.
 Images of the hoop are sometimes presented in the context of ancient Greek pederastic tradition.